Deconstructing Doug Wardlow

 I’d like to start off with a video.

-That’s the end of a floor speech that Doug Wardlow delivered on the floor of the Minnesota House (recorded by House media services) during the 2011 session.
+That’s the end of a speech that Doug Wardlow delivered on the floor of the Minnesota House (recorded by House media services) during the 2011 session.
 Wardlow had been elected in 2010.
 You can watch the whole speech here.

 If Doug Wardlow strikes you as a bit of a pedant, you are not alone.
 This brief video offers, though, a concise statement of what makes Wardlow tick: antipathy toward the Affordable Care Act and privacy rights and equal protection and — what really ought to give you the willies — an affinity for natural law.